Enrise/vhosting-formula/README.rst

 The following keys can be defined:

 **webroot_public**
       A boolean value (False by default) telling the webserver configuration to use `/public` as entry point.
       This is required for some frameworks such as Laravel or Zend Framework.
 **webroot**
        A string with the desired webroot location. **NOT YET IMPLEMENTED** **aliases**
        A list of aliasses (with a dash in front of them) that need to be added to the vhost.
 **redirect_to**
        A string which will - if set - redirect the domain to the given URL and uses the ``redirect`` vhost.
       This may be used in conjunction with ``ssl`` **ssl**
-   A dictionary containing at least ``key`` and ``cert``, optionally ``ca`` for the CA chain (required for certain SSL providers) and boolean ``forward`` to force non-ssl to SSL.
+   A dictionary containing at least ``key`` and ``cert``, optionally ``ca`` for the CA chain (required for certain SSL providers), boolean ``forward`` to force non-ssl to SSL and boolean ``spdy`` to enable SPDY mode (if a compatible webserver is being used).
 **listen_ip**
       A string containing the listen IP (any IP by default, may be set to a specific one.
       Please note: all vhosts should be explicitly set if this is being used!)
 **listen_port**
       The webserver listens on port 80, can be overruled using this.
 **listen_port_ssl**
       Same as ``listen_port`` but for SSL.

 Depending on the vhost template more parameters may be provided (e.g for nginx: ``logdir``, ``try_files``, ``index``, ``fastcgi_pass``, ``fastcgi_params`` or ``extra_config``)